CVIN-ID/CVIN-ID-SCs/CVIN-sandbox-fullstack-completefunc-guide.md

 - Integrates cloud services, which are essential.

 ### Stage 5: Generic API Connection Hook
 - Provides a generic API connection hook for flexibility.
+(Stage 4 and 5 are once again generic base cases that represent on-chain reads, cached DBs of credentials, etc)

 ### Stage 6: Integration of Stages 1-5
 - Combines all the above components into a cohesive system.